trachanh1609/shortcut-react-club/projects/react-basics/all-exercices/README.md

 Whenever you save a file, the page will refresh itself.

 *Note*: For exercices asking you to export something by default, you will find it as the last item, under "default"

+## How to get the latest exercices ?

+1. make sure you are in your own branch `git branch`
+   - if not: `git checkout [YOUR_USERNAME]/react-basics`
+2. save your changes `git add . && git commit -m "message"`
+3. run `git pull origin master --rebase`
+4. You should have the latest code